iamvkm/portfolio/content/posts/wsl-guide-windows.md

 #### Method I - Using GUI

-Search for Windows Features in and check the Windows Subsystem for Linux and Virtual Machine Platform.
+Search for `Windows Features` in your PC and check the `Windows Subsystem for Linux` and `Virtual Machine Platform` options ticked.

 ![Windows Features](https://www.linkpicture.com/q/Screenshot-103.png)

-Restart your machine.
+Now restart your machine.

 #### Method II - Using Powershell

-Open power shell in administrator and type the following...
+Open PowerShell as an Administrator and run the following commands:

+---

+To enable Windows Subsystem for Linux:

 `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`

-this will enable Windows Subsystem for Linux and restart the machine
+Now restart your machine.

+---

+To enable Virtual Machine Platform:

 `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`

-this will enable Virtual Machine Platform and restart the machine
+Restart your machine again.

+---

+To set WSL2 as your default version:

 `wsl --set-default-version 2`

-this will set wsl 2 as your default version
+---

 ### Installing Kali

-Install Kali from the [Microsoft Store](https://aka.ms/wslstore), download and install it.
-Open the Kali system from the start menu.
-Add a new user and set up the password...
+Download and Install Kali from the [Microsoft Store](https://aka.ms/wslstore).
+Open the installed app from the Start menu.
+Add a new User and set up a Password as shown in the screenshot below -

 ![Kali on Windows 10](https://www.linkpicture.com/q/Screenshot-108.png)